HenryQW/homebridge-yalealarmsystem/README.md

 # Features

-- Exposes the alarm system as a Home.app secuirty system.
+- Exposes the alarm system as a Home.app security system.
 You can set it to "Home", "Away", "Night" and "Off" modes.
 Yale alarms only have 3 modes.
 So both "Home" and "Night" will "part-arm" the system.
 - Contact and motion sensors are exposed in Home.app

 # Please Note